Kimberley Locke discography

-Later that same year, Locke released her holiday album Christmas on November 6, 2007.
+Later that same year, Locke released her holiday album, Christmas, on November 6, 2007.
 This was her third and last album with Curb Records.
 As with her previous releases, this album contained several successful singles.
 The first and most successful single, "Up on the House Top," quickly reached number one on the Adult Contemporary chart, a spot it held for four weeks.
 This was the fifth song in the history of the chart to reach number one in only three weeks on this chart and the first number one for the Curb label in eight years.
 The next two singles from the album, "Jingle Bells" and "Frosty the Snowman" also went number one on this chart.

 In 2010, Locke teamed up with American Idol judge Randy Jackson and his new dance label, Dream Merchant 21, to release her first independent single, "Strobelight."
 The following year she decided to form her own label, I AM Entertainment, and immediately started working on her next project.
 The dance-themed EP, Four for the Floor, was released on July 19, 2011.
 The only single, "Finally Free," which Locke had co-written with fellow American Idol alum Ace Young, was promoted the following summer accompanied by a music video and remix package and reached number 35 on the dance chart.

 In 2013, she teamed up with UK production team Cahill for her latest single "Feel the Love," which she had co-written with long-time collaborator Damon Sharpe.
 The single scored her first international number one hit, topping both the UK club and pop charts and reaching number 29 on the global dance charts.

 In 2021, she released two more studio albums.
-Her first album of Children's music titled You're My Baby was released in May and her second album of Christmas music titled Christmas Is Here, on which she teamed up with Brooklyn-based band EMP3 was released in September.
+Her first album of Children's music, You're My Baby, was released in May and her second album of Christmas music, Christmas Is Here, on which she teamed up with the band EMP3 was released in September.
 The title track from the album, a cover of a Donna Summer original song from her 1994 album Christmas Spirit was released as the lead single.

+In 2023, Locke release a compilation album, Best of Kimberley Locke.
+The 16 track album features her singles, two previously unreleased songs, and two brand new recordings; including her new single Keep On (Falling in Love), which was produced by Dave Audé.